A Hawaiian Life (Book)

 -

-A Hawaiian Life volume two (Book)
+A Hawaiian Life – Volume Two (Book)

 $15.00George Kahumoku, Jr. is well known as a Grammy Award winning musician.
 He’s also legendary for his stories, often based on the fine line between his very traditional Hawaiian upbringing and modern Western cultural values.
 Never afraid to take a crazy risk for something important to him, he’s led a life filled with incidents always interesting, sometimes exciting, and quite often outrageously funny.
 In this second book of stories, we learn more about what makes him who he is.